-Penobscot Marine Museum’s beautiful 3-acre campus recreates a 19th century coastal village, with several historic buildings including a fully furnished sea captain’s home.
-Two spaces are dedicated to hands-on activities (featuring 19th century life and the fishing industry), and all exhibits have child-friendly elements.
+The Penobscot Marine Museum brings Maine’s maritime culture to life on a 3-acre campus of historic buildings.
+Two indoor spaces are dedicated to hands-on activities (featuring 19th century life and the fishing industry), and all exhibits have child-friendly elements.

-Outdoors are a large scale model of a ship’s mast, an authentic capstan and a ship’s wheel.
+A large scale model of a ship’s mast, an authentic capstan and a ship’s wheel are in an outdoors exhibit.
 Raise and lower sails, haul up the anchor and steer the ship while learning what it was like to sail aboard one of Maine’s large wooden vessels.

 Required ratio for all programs: 1 teacher/chaperone per 8 students

 *During scheduled events and outside regular museum hours (including times when PMM is closed to the public), child groups must pay the $5 group fee and schedule at least 2 weeks in advance, subject to availability

 PMM Staff-Led Themes

 There’s so much to see at the Penobscot Marine Museum, it may be too much for one trip.
 Focusing around a central theme, our staff will incorporate special hands-on activities and lessons with visits to three of our museum spaces.

 - Give students an immersive experience within the theme